schmeckm/OEE_Solution/README.md

-# Event Driven IT-OT Architecture Concept- Micro Services to calculate OEE in Realtime based on MQTT topics
+# Event Driven IT-OT Architecture Concept- Micro Services to calculate OEE based on incoming MQTT topics

 A Node.js application to calculate Overall Equipment Effectiveness (OEE) with support for secure MQTT messaging (TLS and authentication).